hausec/PowerZure/docs/Functions/operational.rst

    Set-AzureElevatedPrivileges

-.. _**Description**-32:

 **Description**

 This works by making a Graph API call.
 You must be logged in as a user with Global Administator role assigned.
-You cannot elevate if you are a service principal; It's just not possible due to API limitiations.
+You cannot elevate if you are a service principal due to API limitiations.

-.. _**Examples**-32:

 **Examples**